 Even if you don’t have a 529 plan, family savings and income are a common method of paying some of the costs of college or graduate school.
 If you have the means to pay off any of your higher ed costs through yours or your family’s income, it is a better alternative to taking out loans that have to be repaid with interest.

-To start, the federal government offers a few different student loan options.
+To start, the federal government offers a few different student loan options to help you pay for college.
 If you file the FAFSA (which you ABSOLUTELY SHOULD!!), you will probably find that your financial aid package will include loans that you are qualified to receive.

 There are a few different types of federal loans, and to be honest, no one can outline them all better than the Student Aid website itself.
-So, head over to this page if you want to learn more about the different types of federal loans that are available.
+So, head over to the Student Aid website if you want to learn more about the different types of federal loans that are available.

-The amount that you are eligible to receive through federal loans varies depending on your level of financial need, if you are going for your undergraduate or graduate degree, dependency status, and other factors.
+The amount that you're eligible to receive through federal loans varies depending on your level of financial need, the type of degree you are going for, your dependency status, and other factors, which all eventually come together through a (complicated) formula to give you an EFC (Expected Family Contribution).

-When you take out money through federal loans, you do not need to start paying back the money you borrowed until you graduate or drop down to below part-time enrollment.
+When you take out money through federal loans to pay for college, you do not need to start paying back the money you borrowed until you graduate or drop down to below part-time enrollment.

-The other common form of loan that you might take out to help you pay for your higher education is private loans.
+The other common form of loan that you might take out to help you pay for college is private loans.

 You should only really revert to applying for private student loans if you have maxed out in terms of what you are able to receive through federal loans and you still have outstanding college costs that cannot be covered through any of the other aforementioned methods.